atolab/zenoh-web/content/docs/getting-started/installation.md

 To get up and running with <b>zenoh</b> you will have to install the router and then get hold of the API you would like to use to write your applications.

 ## Installing the zenoh router
-The zenoh router (a.k.a. `zenohd`) and its plugins are currently available as a pre-built binaries for Linux x86 64-bit, MacOS x86 64-bit and Windows x86 64-bit platforms.
+The zenoh router (a.k.a. `zenohd`) and its plugins are currently available as a pre-built binaries for various platforms.
 All release packages can be downloaded from:
   -  **https://download.eclipse.org/zenoh/zenoh/latest/**

+Each sub-directory has the name of the Rust target.
+See the platforms each target corresponds to on https://doc.rust-lang.org/stable/rustc/platform-support.html

 You can also install it via a package manager on MacOS (homebrew) or Linux Debian (apt).
 See instructions below.